 Except as stated and unless a different meaning of a term is clear from its context, the definitions of terms used in this Chapter are the same as those used in the Environmental Protection Act.
-All definitions of acoustical terminology must be in conformance with those contained in American National Standards Institute (ANSI/ASA S1.1 - 20131994 (R1999) "American National Standard Acoustical Terminology" and S12.9- 2013/Part 1 1988 (R1998) "American National Standard Quantities and Procedures for Description and Measurement of Environmental Sound - Part 1: Basic Quantities and Definitions," incorporated by reference at Section 900.106.
+All definitions of acoustical terminology not specifically defined in this Chapter will have meanings ascribed in must be in conformance with those contained in American National Standards Institute (ANSI/ASA) S1.1 - 20131994 (R1999) "American National Standard Acoustical Terminology" and S12.9- 2013/Part 1 1988 (R1998) "American National Standard Quantities and Procedures for Description and Measurement of Environmental Sound - Part 1: Basic Quantities and Definitions," incorporated by reference at Section 900.106.
 As used in 35 Ill.
 Adm.
 Code 900 through 910, the following terms mean:

-"A-Weighted Sound Level": 10 times the logarithm to the base 10 of the square of the ratio of the A-weighted (and time-averaged) sound pressure, to the reference sound pressure of 20 micropascal.
-The frequency and time weighting must be specified in accordance compliance with ANSI/ASA S1.4-2014/Part 1/IEC 61672:1-20131983 (R2001) "American National Standard Electroacoustics Specification for Sound Level Meters - Part 1: Specifications (a nationally adopted international standard)," incorporated by reference at Section 900.106.
+"A-Weighted Sound Level": 10 times the logarithm to the base 10 of the square of the ratio of the A-weighted (and time-averaged) sound pressure, to the reference sound pressure of 20 micropascal_micropascals.
+The frequency and time weighting must be specified in accordancecompliance with ANSI/ASA S1.4-2014/Part 1/IEC 61672:1-20131983 (R2001) "American National Standard Electroacoustics Specification for Sound Level Meters - Part 1: Specifications (a nationally adopted international standard)," incorporated by reference at Section 900.106.
 The unit of sound level is the decibel (dB) with the letter (A) appended to the decibel unit symbol to indicate the frequency weighting and written as dB(A).